 Green grass and high tides forever,

 Lost faces say we adore you,

 As kings and queens bow down before you.

 Those who don’t believe me, find your souls and set them free,

 Those who do, believe and know that time will be your key.”

-It is just as in the Book of Psalms.
+It is just as it was in the Book of Psalms.
 King David under the inspiration of the Holy Spirit.
 Running around the room, dictating words to the scribes, the lyrics to the musicians.

 It has been said, “God does not exist in eternity without some form of music”.
 Whether it be a daybreak song of birds, a distant tribe in celebration, or a church choir.

 “But these people don’t want to remember what happened long ago.
 The skies were there, and God made the earth from water and with water.
 All this happened by God’s word“.
 (2 Peter 3:5)